-─ Column Descriptions 19

-─ Line Descriptions 19

-Monthly Visits Tab 20

-─ PATIENT DEMOGRAPHICS CONSOLIDATED 20

-─ Column Descriptions 20

-─ Line Descriptions 21

-Services Provided Tab 23

-PART 1 – SERVICES PROVIDED (Consolidated) 23

-─ Column Descriptions 23

-─ Line Descriptions 23

-PART 2 – SERVICES PROVIDED BY SITE 24

-─ Column Descriptions 24

-─ Line Descriptions 24

-Comments Tab 25

-CC PPS-1 Rate Tab 26

-PART 1 – DETERMINATION OF TOTAL ALLOWABLE COST APPLICABLE TO THE CCBHC 26

-PART 2 – DETERMINATION OF CC PPS-1 RATE 26

-CC PPS-2 Rate Tab 27

-PART 1 – COST-TO-CHARGE RATIO ALLOCATION 27

-─ Column Descriptions 27

-─ Line Descriptions 28

-PART 2 – DETERMINATION OF CC PPS-2 RATE 29

-Certification Tab 30

-1

 General Instructions

 Introduction

-This document provides guidance to CCBHCs on how to use the Certified Community Behavioral Health Clinic (CCBHC) cost report for the two Certified Clinic Prospective Payment System (CC PPS) rate methodologies—CC PPS-1 and CC PPS-2.
+This document provides guidance to CCBHCs on how to use the Certified Community Behavioral Health Clinic (CCBHC) cost report for the four Certified Clinic Prospective Payment System (CC PPS) rate methodologies—CC PPS-1, CC PPS-2, CC PPS-3 and CC PPS-4.
 The cost report may be used to determine the clinic-specific PPS rate and to annually report demonstration costs.
 These payment rates were provided through the Demonstration Program to Improve Community Mental Health Services, which was created under Section 223 of the Protecting Access to Medicare Act of 2014.

 Instructions for Completing the Cost Report